hbrashid/JS211_TowersOfHanoi/README.md

 Towers of Hanoi - Code Plan:
-Smaller piece can be placed onto larger piece
+Smaller piece can be placed onto larger piece only.

-We need a way to accept input from the user (from stack to stack) Then we validate the input (from < to) - we need to also report an error when you move a larger piece onto a smaller piece Then we process the input (move the piece) by using push and pop Then we check for winner
+We need a way to accept input from the user (from 'stack' to 'stack') Then we validate the input (from < to) - we need to also report an error when you move a larger piece onto a smaller piece Then we process the input (move the piece) by using push and pop Then we check for winner